 Through singing and drumming around the fire, one connects with the energies and the elements of the natural world.
-With sacred smudge, one is blessed, cleansed and protected.
+We honor the energy of the 7 nations: Stone (Shoka) Fire (Kata) Water (Loma) Air (Arrai) Creatures (Asharaji) Plants (Pranna) and the Earth (Asha).
+With sacred herbal smudge, one is blessed, cleansed and protected.
 Kneeling and entering the woven willow lodge, one bows and speaks a word of gratitude to earth mother and all the helpful energies of nature present in this sacred place.
 Sitting upon the earth, singing as each participant joins the circle, and as the rocks are brought in, time begins to stand still.

 Blessed water over heated rocks creates a loving enclosure of steam and heat.
-Through three or four rounds, as sweat pours from the body, toxins, worries and fears are released and transformed.
+As sweat pours from the body; toxins, worries and fears are released and transformed.
 Gradually, the endless chatter of busy minds and over-extended brains slows down and dissipates.
-With the gift of silence one can begin to hear the quiet voice within, a voice which gently, lovingly speaks the Truths of Spirit – that we are all the beloved children of the Great Spirit Beingness and that love, joy, peace, light and abundant, enthusiastic life are freely available to each one of us.
-Soon the breath opens up and the heart is full of light.
+With the gift of silence one can begin to hear the quiet voice within, a voice which gently, lovingly speaks the Truths of Spirit – that we are all the beloved children of the Great Spirit Beingness and that love, joy, peace, light and abundant, enthusiastic life (The 5 truths of Spirit) are freely available to each one of us.
+Soon the body opens up and the heart is full of light.
 Now joy and love can break free, no longer boxed in by daily routines and the complexity and stress of modern life.

-Emerging from the lodge after a round of thanksgiving, it is as if one is reborn.
+Emerging from the lodge after thanksgiving , it is as if one is reborn.
 There is time to rest, to breathe with earth and sky and the feelings of health and vitality that now course through the body.
 Celebrating the abundance of all life, a potluck meal is shared.
-This completes the lodge experience as once more in a sacred circle, all join hands to bless both the food and those who contributed to bringing it to the table.
+This completes the experience as once more in a sacred circle, all join hands to bless both the food and those who contributed to bringing it to the table.

 Healing our selves, we heal our ancestors.
 Healing ourselves we heal our earth.

-Our lodges follow the energy and teachings of the Tao.
+Our lodges follow the energy and teachings of the Tao and the traditions of Slavic, Celtic and European Ancestors.
 Sweat Lodge ceremony has been used globally as a form of healing for many, many lifetimes and we hold our lodge ceremony in high regard for all traditions.
 If you have a lodge tradition you follow, please talk to the lodge leader well in advance to see if it is appropriate for all lodge goers' highest good.
-Private healing lodges are available.
+Private healing circles w/lodges are available.